iroumec/Zylva/README.md

 # Introduction.

-Zylva DERExt is an extended entity-relationship model diagram application developed completely in Java.
+Zylva DERExt is an enhanced entity-relationship model diagram application developed completely in Java.

 Suggestions and contributions are highly appreciated!